aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

 !!! info "Info: DynamoDB"
     Each function invocation will generally make 1 request to DynamoDB.
 If the result returned by your Lambda is less than 1kb, you can expect 1 WCUs per invocation.
-For retried invocations, you will see 1WCU.
-In some cases, the utility might make 2 requests to DynamoDB in which case you will see 1RCU and 1WCU.
+For retried invocations, you will see 1 WCU.
+In some cases, the utility might make 2 requests to DynamoDB in which case you will see 1 RCU and 1 WCU.
 Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/) to estimate the cost.

 ### Basic usage